 Bobbi is a doer.
 When life knocks her down, she dusts herself off, gets up and dives into something new.
-It’s that spirit that in 2020 sees her running a solar pv company based out of Benalla, being a member of and encouraging more women to follow her into the solar industry.
+It’s that spirit that in 2020 sees her running a solar pv company based out of Benalla, being a member of Solar Victoria’s Industry and Consumer Reference Group and encouraging more women to follow her into the solar industry.

 “15 years ago, I was made redundant from my dream job selling health insurance.
 It doesn’t sound like a dream job but I just absolutely adored the people I worked with.
 I would have stayed forever, but they were getting ready to sell the company off and there were a lot of redundancies, and unfortunately, I was one of them”, she says.

 After the redundancy Bobbi worked for a program in New South Wales focused on educating consumers on how to reduce their energy usage.
 This led to other roles in the same space and a burgeoning understanding of and a passion for promoting energy efficiency.

 “It was at a time when electricity prices had tripled in a short space of time, she says.

 “And I fell in love with the whole concept of - let's just do things smarter.
 What we're doing just makes no sense whatsoever with how we build houses, how we use energy, how we produce energy.
 If there's a better way to do something, why aren't we doing it in a way that’s going to have less impact on our planet, lower people's costs of living and improve their quality of life?
 So, I got into solar and fell in love with it.”

 It’s this love of solar that Bobbi now share with others.